What to do if you’ve missed the electric vehicle home charging scheme

 When it comes to the likes of three-year warranties, you’ll more often than not pay hidden fees for diagnosing issues and re-installation.
 With our service subscription, Egg Plus, you're covered.

-For just £3 a month (included in your £27.50 monthly payment), you can enjoy hassle-free home charging.
-If you ever experience an issue, we’ll either repair or replace your EV charger at no extra cost – whatever it takes to get you back up and running.
+For just an additional £3 a month, you can enjoy hassle-free home charging.
+If you ever experience an issue, we’ll troubleshoot and either repair or replace your EV charger at no extra cost – whatever it takes to get you back up and running.

 Even after your 3-year contract has finished, you can continue your £3 a month to still be covered by our repair-or-replace promise.
 That's customer support you can rely on.